hedning/nix-bash-completions/README.md

 The script also depends on `sed` being in the path.

+## Installation on NixOS

+You need `programs.bash.enableCompletion = true;` in `configuration.nix`.
+Then you can install it with `nix-env -i -f default.nix` until the `nix-bash-completions` package makes it to stable.

 ## Attribute path completion

 Completion of attribute paths is context aware, so supplying eg. `-f some/path/` will make `-A ` complete paths in `some/path/default.nix`, and will pick up `default.nix` or `shell.nix` in the current directory for `nix-build` and `nix-shell`.